 Where was he?
-How could he be late on this most important occasion?"
+How could he be late for this most important occasion?

 Finally he showed up, dirty and with torn clothing.
 Some members of the congregation were appalled.
-In this the way a rabbi comes to the synagogue on this sacred day?
+Is this the way the rabbi comes to the synagogue on this sacred day?

 Later on the rabbi explained.

-On his way to synagogue he saw a sheep, caught in a barbed wire.
-The sheep was trapped and in obvious pain.
-The rabbi took the time to untangle the poor animal.
+On his way to the synagogue he saw a sheep, caught in a barbed wire.
+The sheep was in obvious pain.
+The rabbi felt the pain of the helpless animal and took the time to untangle the poor animal.
 In the process he became dirty and his clothing was torn.

-In the eyes of some he was dirty, a disgrace, but in the eyes of God those torn clothing showed mercy and compassion, exactly the attributes we seek to develop on the Day of Atonement.
+In the eyes of some he was dirty, a disgrace, but in the eyes of God those torn clothing showed mercy and compassion of the highest degree, exactly the attributes we week to develop on the Day of Atonement.

-Things are not always as they appear.
-Be kind in your judgement of others.
+Things are not always as they appear at first.
+Be kind in your judgment of others.